NewsGuard's 'real news' seal of approval helps spark change in fake news era

 News sites field questions if they choose to from NewsGuard journalists about its performance on the nine criteria.

-“We call everyone for comment which algorithms don’t do,” Brill said in an interview, highlighting the difference between NewsGuard’s verification process with the computer code used by Alphabet Inc’s Google and Facebook in bringing new stories to the attention of users.
+“We call everyone for comment which algorithms don’t do,” Brill said in an interview, highlighting the difference between NewsGuard’s verification process with the computer code used by Alphabet Inc’s (GOOGL.O) Google and Facebook in bringing new stories to the attention of users.

 Some news organizations have clarified their ownership, financial backers and identity of their editorial staff after interacting with the company, NewsGuard said.